-4 Essential Motorcycle Maintenance Fluids for Your Garage
+4 Essential Motorcycle Maintenance Fluids

-Motorcycle Fork or Suspension Oil
+Fork or Suspension Oil

-Fork oil changes aren't something your motorcycle will need all the time, but it will need them eventually.
+Suspension oil changes aren't something your motorcycle will need all the time, but it will need them eventually.
 Temperature variations and the pounding that comes with the bumps in the road can wear the fluid down.
 Somewhere between 10,000-20,000 miles, you'll need to flush the fork oil.

 Hydraulic Brake and Clutch Fluid

-On many modern motorcycles, the DOT 4 brake fluid running through your braking system and your clutch is the same (check with the manufacturer).
+On many modern motorcycles, the brake fluid running through the braking system and the clutch is the same (check with the manufacturer).
 Over time, this fluid breaks down because of temperature changes and the fact that it's hygroscopic, which means it attracts water.
 Every machine is different, but the basics of changing the fluids are often the same.

 Motorcycle Engine Coolant

 Engine coolant or antifreeze for your motorcycle is always good to have around.
 The manufacturer of your bike will give you a specific recommendation about the type of coolant to use, and how often you should flush the cooling system.
-Watch the video below to learn how to flush the coolant on a Kawasaki motorcycle.

-Transmission Oil or Gearbox Oil
+Transmission Oil or Gear Oil